 people and a calf waiting for a bus.
 This is near the market, that's why there's women there.

-a military base about half an hour before Jaisalmer.
+base about half an hour before Jaisalmer.
 They didn’t speak English.
 I think the Indian army operates mainly in Hindi.
 The sun came up just as we were going through Jodhpur, another popular city, so even though I haven’t really been there I have seen its train tracks at sunrise.
 The train tracks are pretty much like other train tracks in India - massive, with kilometre-long stations, and guys defecating on the tracks, away from the stations.